GordilloXavi/Rubik-s-Timer-/README.md

 # Rubik-s-Timer-
-A simple Rubik's cube timer made in Java
+A simple Rubik's cube timer with in Java